Updated on July 29th, 2020

 For Blues Heritage: Buddy Guy’s Legends

-Not a pretty location but a great venue for live blues with a lot of heritage from the owner Buddy Guy who, apparently, plays several sessions each January (but you would need tickets for those!).
+Not a pretty location but a great venue for live blues.
+There a lot of heritage from the owner Buddy Guy.
+He apparently plays several sessions each January (but you would need tickets for those!).
 When I went, the music started at 9.30pm, there was a small crowd but the band were great & got everyone dancing (including me which is no mean feat!).

 Food is also served if you’re hungry but don’t expect any special culinary experience.
 Cover charge US$10 but apparently, US$20 for tickets on Fri & Sat and I would advise that you book ahead for bigger names.